Actress Gwyneth Paltrow and Coldplay's Chris Martin separate

-LOS ANGELES (Reuters) - Actress Gwyneth Paltrow and husband Chris Martin, the lead singer of alt-rock band Coldplay, said on Tuesday they are separating after 10 years of marriage.
+LOS ANGELES, March 25 (Reuters) - Actress Gwyneth Paltrow and husband Chris Martin, the lead singer of alt-rock band Coldplay, said on Tuesday they are separating after 10 years of marriage.

 “It is with hearts full of sadness that we have decided to separate,” the couple said on Paltrow’s lifestyle website, Goop.com, in a post entitled “Conscious Uncoupling.”